KrzysztofRoz/shopFridge/README.md

 # shopFridge
 Program to create shopping list and list of products in your fridge.
+Only in Polish.